Data-Linkage/Clerical_Resolution_Online_Widget/version1_tkinter/readme.md

-# Welcome to the Flask version of CROW.
+# Welcome to the Tkinter version of CROW.

 Here you will find everything you need to get started.